dnvriend/study-sbt/README.md

 Based on user input, the `Def.inputTaskDyn` function returns a Task to be evaluated.
 Please note that the `Def.sequential` task is referenced by using its key-name which is `runAllSequential` in this example.
 You cannot use the `Def.sequential`inline.

-Please not the `.evaluated` call at the end of `Def.inputTaskDyn`, it is easy to forget.
+Please note the `.evaluated` call at the end of `Def.inputTaskDyn`, it is easy to forget.

 ### Returning Classes from the classDirectory
 Compiled classes are available in `classDirectory in Compile` setting.
 The following code can help getting a list of compiled classes as String and also